Jean-Yves Le Drian: Minister of Defence, 2012–2017

 Le Drian was nominated to serve as Minister of Defence under President François Hollande on 16 May 2012.
 He managed the withdrawal of French troops from Afghanistan and the deployment of French troops in the Northern Mali conflict and Operation Barkhane.
 He is also credited with leading a resurgence in French weapons' exports that have resulted in billions of euros in deals, including the first exports of the Dassault Rafale fighter jet.

-On 23 March 2017, Le Drian endorsed Emmanuel Macron's candidacy for President of the Republic.
+Ahead of the Socialist Party's 2017 primaries, Kanner endorsed Manuel Valls as the party's candidate for the presidential election later that year.
+By 23 March 2017, he eventually endorsed Emmanuel Macron's candidacy for President of the Republic.
 After Macron won the presidential election, he appointed Le Drian as Foreign Minister in the First Philippe government.

 Minister for Europe and Foreign Affairs, 2017–2022

 Le Drian remained in office when the Second Philippe government was inaugurated; on 8 March 2018, he officially resigned from the Socialist Party.

 In August 2019, Le Drian called on Hong Kong authorities to renew talks with Hong Kong protesters to find a peaceful solution to the then ongoing crisis.
-On 9 October 2019, Le Drian condemned the unilateral Turkish operation in Northeastern Syria and declared that Turkey's military incursion "is jeopardising the anti-Islamic State coalition’s security and humanitarian efforts and is a risk for the security of Europeans".
+On 9 October 2019, Le Drian condemned the unilateral Turkish operation in Northeastern Syria and declared that Turkey's military incursion "is jeopardising the anti-Islamic State coalition's security and humanitarian efforts and is a risk for the security of Europeans".

 In 2020, Le Drian created the new movement Territories of Progress with fellow minister Olivier Dussopt.

 The announcement of the AUKUS security pact between the United States, the United Kingdom, and Australia in September 2021 sparked a period of diplomatic tensions in French-American and French-Australian relations.
 The French government received official notification from Australia that the Attack-class submarine project, involving a A$90 billion Australian contract to buy 12 French submarines, was to be cancelled only a few hours before it was publicly announced.
 In a joint statement, Le Drian and French armed forces minister Florence Parly expressed disappointment at Australia's decision to abandon their joint submarine program with France.
 Le Drian further stated in a radio interview that the contract termination was a "stab in the back".
 On 17 September, France recalled its ambassadors from Australia and the US.
 Despite tension in the past, France had never before withdrawn its ambassador to the United States.

 In November 2021, in an interview with the newspaper Le Monde, Le Drian expressed concern about the economic predation weighing on African countries, pointing the finger at China and Russia: "Our competitors have no taboos or limits."
 According to Le Drian, Europeans must at all costs rebuild their relationship with the African continent.

+Personal Envoy for Lebanon, 2023–present

+In 2023, President Macron named Le Drian as his personal envoy for Lebanon.